shawn-sandy/shawnsandy-dev/src/posts/shawnsandy-dev-stack.md

 ---
-title: JAM-STACKING shawnsandy.dev; 11ty, Vanilla JS, HTML, Netlify, Node
+title: "JAM-STACKING shawnsandy.dev: 11ty, Vanilla JS, HTML, Netlify, Node/NPM"
 subtitle: "Jamstack is an architecture designed to make the web faster, more secure, and easier to scale.
 It builds on many of the tools and workflows which developers love, and which bring maximum productivity."
 date: 2021-06-20
 tags: ['posts', 'frontend']